 We're also interested to see the inclusion of islands.
 Although you weren't able to swim in Red Dead Redemption, the map makes us wonder if it's a feature that Rockstar has added to the next game.

 While we've referred to the upcoming game as Red Dead Redemption 2, the name is currently unknown - so start your guesses.
-Red Dead Retribution sounds good to us.
+Red Dead Retribution sounds good to us, just as good as the Red Dead Redemption 2 cheats that are sure to follow.

 We've heard murmurings about the new Red Dead game for some time.
 Two years ago, during an analyst conference, Take-Two CEO Strauss Zelnick said "it seems quite obvious that Red Dead is a permanent franchise".